 - fire safety precautions, and how these relate to buildings and building construction

-- how to identify potential fire dangers and risks and eliminate or reduce them
+- how to identify potential fire hazards and risks and eliminate or reduce them

 - first aid